awslabs/amazon-app-runner-deploy/README.md

 Source code is application code that App Runner builds and deploys for you.
 You point App Runner to a source code repository and choose a suitable runtime.
 App Runner builds an image that's based on the base image of the runtime and your application code.
 It then starts a service that runs a container based on this image.

-> Note: Only NodeJS, Python, and Java based services are supported.
+> Note: The list of supported runtime platforms is available [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-apprunner/enums/runtime.html).

 Here is the sample for deploying a NodeJS based service: